Trump-backed Republican leads close U.S. House race in Ohio

 Michigan, Missouri, Kansas and Washington held primaries on Tuesday, setting the stage for a number of competitive congressional and governor’s races in November.

-The Democratic race for governor in Michigan offered the next test of the electoral power of the party’s progressive wing.
-Former Detroit health director Abdul El-Sayed lost his bid to become the country’s first Muslim governor against a more moderate Democrat, former state Senate leader Gretchen Whitmer.
+The Democratic race for governor in Michigan tested the electoral power of the party’s progressive wing.
+But former Detroit health director Abdul El-Sayed lost his bid to become the country’s first Muslim governor to a more moderate Democrat, former state Senate leader Gretchen Whitmer.

 Whitmer will face Republican Bill Schuette, who was endorsed by Trump, in November.

-In Kansas, Kris Kobach, a conservative leader in the movement to restrict illegal immigration and pass more restrictive voting laws, narrowly trailed Governor Jeff Colyer with about 70 percent of the votes counted for the Republican gubernatorial nomination.
+In Kansas, Kris Kobach, a conservative leader in the movement to restrict illegal immigration and pass more restrictive voting laws, narrowly led Governor Jeff Colyer with about 84 percent of the votes counted for the Republican gubernatorial nomination.

 Trump endorsed Kobach, Kansas’ secretary of state, on Monday.
 Kobach was an immigration adviser to Trump’s campaign in 2016 and vice chairman of Trump’s commission to investigate voting fraud before the panel collapsed.

-Reporting by John Whitesides; Editing by Jonathan Oatis, Toni Reinhold and Paul Tait
+Reporting by John Whitesides; Editing by Colleen Jenkins and Michael Perry